jacebrowning/gitman/README.md

 ## Overview

-GitMan is a language-agnostic dependency manager using Git.
+Gitman is a language-agnostic dependency manager using Git.
 It aims to serve as a submodules replacement and provides advanced options for managing versions of nested Git repositories.

 [![Demo](https://raw.githubusercontent.com/jacebrowning/gitman/main/docs/demo.gif)](https://asciinema.org/a/3DLos4HIU84P0AfFlZMYcgPus)